baltpeter/thesis-mobile-consent-dialogs/thesis/600_results.md

 # Results

-In total, we successfully analysed 4388 apps with 2068 apps on Android and 2320 apps on iOS, corresponding to 62.42% and 93.51% of the downloaded apps, respectively.
+We successfully analysed 4388 apps with 2068 apps on Android and 2320 apps on iOS, corresponding to 62.42% and 93.51% of the downloaded apps, respectively.
 On Android, the high number of apps we couldn't analyse is caused for the most part by problems with the certification pinning bypass through objection.
-1049 of the Android apps failed to launch or quit immediately after launching with the certificate pinning bypass enabled.
-These apps are excluded from the analysis.
+1049 of the Android apps failed to launch or quit immediately after being launched through objection.
+These apps were excluded from the analysis.
 We discuss this further in [@sec:discussion-limitations].
 On iOS, only 65 apps failed to launch and 18 apps could not be installed because they require a newer version of iOS than we can use.
 The remaining failures on both platforms were mostly due to Appium or Frida commands failing even after multiple retries.
 <!-- select count(1) from dialogs;
 select count(1) from dialogs join runs r on r.id = dialogs.run join apps a on a.id = r.app where a.platform = 'android';
 select count(1) from dialogs join runs r on r.id = dialogs.run join apps a on a.id = r.app where a.platform = 'ios'; -->

-TODO: Processed data behind graphs and tables also available in repo.
+To promote reproducability, the processed data behind all graphs is available in our GitHub repository.

 ## Network Traffic and Tracking